themegrill/colormag/README.md

   the prefix match.
 - **Tag exists but no release** — re-run the workflow; the tag push is skipped and the release is created on top of it.
+- **"Release tag says X but the zipped style.css says Y"** (svn-deploy) — the release was built from a commit whose `style.css` didn't match its own tag.
+  Re-cut the release rather than forcing this through.
+- **"This sync would delete N% of trunk's files"** (svn-deploy) — the build looks incomplete or wrong.
+Check the release's attached zip before re-running; don't just retry hoping it passes.